-- This form is only for preparing a statement on appeal in an infraction case, such as a case about a traffic ticket. - Before you fill out this form, read Information on Appeal Procedures for Infractions (form CR-141-INFO) to know your rights and responsibilities.
-You can get form CR-141-INFO at any courthouse or county law library or online at www.courts.ca.gov/forms. - This form can be filed at the same time as your notice of appeal.
-If it is not filed with your notice of appeal, this form must be filed no later than 20 days after you file your notice of appeal.
-If you have chosen to use a statement on appeal and do not file this form on time, the court may dismiss your appeal. - Fill out this form and make a copy of the completed form for your records and for each of the other parties. - You must serve a copy of the completed form on each of the other parties in the case and keep proof of this service.
-You can get information about how to serve court papers and proof of service from What Is Proof of Service? (form APP-109-INFO) and on the California Courts Online Self-Help Center at www.courts.ca.gov/selfhelp-serving.htm. - Take or mail the completed form and proof of service on each of the other parties to the clerk's office for the same trial court that issued the judgment or order you are appealing.
+- This form is only for abandoning (giving up) an appeal in an infraction case, such as a case about a traffic ticket. - Before you fill out this form, read Information on Appeal Procedures for Infractions (form CR-141-INFO) to know your rights and responsibilities.
+You can get form CR-141-INFO at any courthouse or county law library or online at www.courts.ca.gov/forms. - Fill out this form and make a copy of the completed form for your records. - Take or mail the completed form to the appellate division clerk's office.
 It is a good idea to take or mail an extra copy to the clerk and ask the clerk to stamp it to show that the original has been filed.